Turtlebox vs EcoXgear Defender

 Soundstage & Dynamics

-Winner: Turtlebox 2
+Winner: Turtlebox Gen 3

 The Turtlebox and Defender share the same general driver design with a 6×9 woofer and centered tweeter.
 This style has both benefits and drawbacks, the primary drawback being the relatively narrow sound dispersion.
 When the volume is pushed up, it doesn’t matter where you are relative to the speaker – you’re going to hear each one with decent clarity.
 However, there is a noticeable drop in definition the further away from the front of the speaker you move.
 They both sound best faced directly towards the listener.